Rotating wheel space station: Specifications

 where $\omega$ is the angular velocity of the station, $r$ is its radius, and $a$ is linear acceleration at any point along its perimeter.

 In theory, the station could be configured to simulate the gravitational acceleration of Earth (9.81 m/s^{2}), allowing for human long stays in space without the drawbacks of microgravity.

 History

+Science fiction writers have thought of space stations since 1869 (The Brick Moon), scientist since Konstantin Tsiolkovsky's space station concepts from 1883, and rotating spacecraft for artificial gravity since 1891 (Hermann Ganswindt).